 - During the 90’s, the mountain range was rarely visited due to an active terrorist presence by a group called ‘Sendero Luminoso’ or ‘Shining Path’.
 After a trekker was shot and killed by the rebel, the Peruvian government closed the area for several years.

-– We’ve been warned against not only of the danger of altitude sickness, but also of agressive dogs who’d run after you on the trail, and then steal your food from the campsite.
+- We’ve been warned against not only of the danger of altitude sickness, but also of aggressive dogs who’d run after you on the trail, and then steal your food from the campsite.

 Jack and I have done some multi-day treks before, but Huayhuash Trek will be the first trek we’ve done…